 The Great Barrier Reef is visible from outer space and is half the size of Texas.
 It has 3000 individual reefs, 1600 types of fish, and 600 forms of coral.
 Stretching 1500 miles down the Queensland coast, the Great Barrier Reef is the ultimate Australian landmark and a must-see when you get to Australia.

 The 1200-foot tall monolith Uluru, or Ayres Rock, dominates the arid Central Australian landscape.
 Remarkably, only 15% of this sandstone iceberg is visible.
 Most of its bulk extends into the earth.
 Visitors can walk, fly, and even Segway around it.
+Watching the dawn and dusk Field of Light display with Uluru in the background is a peaceful and beautiful way to appreciate this Australian landmark.

 It is a testament to the size of Australia that this natural landmark remained largely unknown to European settlers until as late as 1983.
 The remarkable black and orange striped domes of the Bungle Bungle Ranges, or Purnululu, cover an area of 900 square miles.